SamChou19815/sampl/DESIGN_DOCS.md

 ### Interpretation

 Interpretation is also implemented by the environment model.
-Interpretation itself does not need the type information, so type is not recorded in the environment.
+Interpretation itself does not need the type information, so type is not recorded in the environment, so the environment only contains a mapping from name to values.
+Similarly, the task of prefixing members are done centrally in the class `EvalEnv`.

+Note that `EvalEnv` is only a type alias for `FpMap<String, Value>`.
+This is done for avoiding unnecessary object creation.

 Currently, the mutually recursive functions environment is dynamically patched.